Let’s get lost in Morocco | September 11-18, 2027

 a handful of yoga classes with me

-entry to any monuments visited on guided tours
+entry to two monuments visited on guided tours

 insane Moroccan hammam (spa) experience